jr0cket/heroku-java-workshop-content/README.md

   The Glossary of terms is accessed via the _AZ_ icon.
 Each term defined in the glossary is underlined in the workshop.
 Hovering over the term gives the definition, clicking on the underlined term take you to the term in the glossary page.

   A search on the site will show you the list of pages that hold the search term in the sidebar.

+## Heroku Success stories

+  There are many successful customer stories on [success.heroku.com](https://success.heroku.com) that you can read about.
+Here are two short videos highlighting the success from two different customers:

+  * [Toyota Europe](http://www.youtube.com/watch?v=PFm9d-n3QBk) - developing a series of websites across Europe, tailored to the individual needs of the consumers in each contry.

+  * [Westfield](http://www.youtube.com/watch?v=N5krwMeabOc) - a global shopping center company building customer experience apps.
+Taking on many legacy applications they either migrated or retired those apps and moved from a slow waterfall process to a more agile and innovation driven approach.

 ## Heroku - Platform as a Service (PaaS)